-“Yes, this is a bit of a proud moment, one about which I never dared dream, I wasn’t looking this far ahead!
-At the time, I was working for my last employer, where I worked a lot of hours.
+“Yes, this is a moment of pride for me, one I never dared to dream of.
+I wasn’t looking this far ahead!
+At the time, I was working for my last employer, where I worked long hours.
 The company was viewed as a veritable cash cow, a vision and philosophy I did not agree with at the time.
-Together with my colleagues, I knew that a crisis was about to hit.
-We tried to make it through the crisis as best as we could.
-Or course we hoped it would all be over quickly but, as everyone knows now, it took longer than people thought at first.”
+Together with my colleagues, I knew that crisis was about to hit.
+We tried to make it through the crisis the best we could.
+Or course, we hoped it would all be over quickly but, as everyone knows now, it took longer than previously anticipated.”

 We asked Anne about what kind of person he was 10 years ago (something that, according to the WIBA IT staff, is difficult to pinpoint).
 Smilingly Anne said:

-“Haha, I was still a young man of about 24 years old.
-Ignorant, with loads to learn, and pretty naïve.
+“Haha, I was still a young man of about 24.
+Ignorant, pretty naïve and with loads to learn.
 Those traits have left their mark: I was doing things first and thinking about my decision afterwards… This behaviour ensured that I dared to take risks where others did not or did so not as quickly.
-This has allowed me to always be a step ahead of others over the past decade.
+This has allowed me to always be a step ahead of others, over the past decade.
 I’d like to believe that others saw me as a stubborn and hardworking person.
-A company where I was working at the time was a hardcore technical company and I and my colleagues were seen as the ‘fast guys’.
-The technicians there were often glued to the screen.
-Together with my companion I then provided some joy in the office.
-This was very much appreciated because it broke the icy workspace atmosphere.”
+A company, where I was working at the time, was a hardcore tech company and I and my colleagues were seen as the ‘fast guys’.
+The technicians there were often glued to their screens.
+Together with my companion, I ensured joy in the office.
+It was very much appreciated because it broke the glass ceiling.”

 With the questions about how that work experience helped him establish WIBA IT, Anne looks back.
 Are there, for instance, any similarities with the company he first worked for?

-“Well, no… It is actually the complete opposite.
+“Well, no… It is the complete opposite.
 My employer had people on the payroll who he needed to be placed; that was his capital.
-As a salesman, I wanted to help the client as best as possible, preferably for the long-term.
+As a salesman, I wanted to help the client as well as possible, preferably for the long-term.
 That was, however, not possible because rather than finding the perfect match, we had to sell those people on the payroll, which affected the quality and led to missed opportunities.
-Having to push people like that was one of the main reasons for starting my own company.
+Having to push people like that, was one of the main reasons for starting my own company.
 I noticed that quality is almost always decisive.
-That’s why WIBA IT has an external network, that way we can find the perfect match for our clients, not worry about in-house specialists being placed.”
+That’s why WIBA IT has an external network, allowing us to find the perfect match for our clients and not worry about the in-house specialists being placed.”

-“I have to say, during the initial phase, our focus was more on bringing the best people with us, people with the same vision.
+“I have to say, during the initial phase, we focuses more on bringing the best people with us, people with the same vision.
 They were lining up to join me.
-But as you can probably guess, my former employer wasn’t pleased with that.
-We had a serious discussion which scared some people off, which was slightly disappointing.
+But as you can probably guess, my former employer wasn’t pleased with that… We had a serious discussion which scared some people off.
 Still, I wanted to work with the best people, which is one of the reasons I work with interim specialists.
 However, at some point, we said: “Enough with this!
 We will be completely independent!”

 “That’s when I felt I was standing on my own two feet”